Sterling College has seven residence halls, each with its own personality.

 The Perks

 All Sterling dorms have washers and dryers available for student use at no cost.
-Each dorm has at least one kitchen, which the College supplies with basics like milk and granola, eggs and bagels, coffee, flour, sugar, and more, at students’ request.
+Each dorm has at least one kitchen or kitchenette.

 Every Sterling residential area has a bike rack out front.
 A bike is a great way to get around campus.
 Sterling has a fleet of Green Bikes it loans to students to help you get around.

-Students and Community Advisors are responsible for keeping their dorm rooms and common rooms clean.
-The facilities team provides a deep clean once a month.
-And if you need a lightbulb, or your bathroom has a clog, any student can reach out to Sterling’s maintenance department directly.
+Students, coordinated by Community Advisors, are responsible for keeping their dorm rooms and common rooms clean.
+If you need a lightbulb, or your bathroom has a clog, any student can reach out to Sterling’s Buildings & Grounds team directly.